xinychen/integers/README.md

 <br>

-#### Toy Examples with Sample Time Series
+#### ii) Sample Time Series

-The sample time series of this example is available at `Chicago-ridesharing/rideshare_ts.txt`.
+The sample time series of as shown in Figures 1 and 2 is available at `Chicago-ridesharing/rideshare_ts.txt`.

 ```python
 import pandas as pd